elabftw/elabftw/doc/install-drop.rst

 A drop is a server in the cloud, and is pretty cheap.
 You can install elabftw on it with one command: everything is automagic!

 Your elabftw installation will run in a docker container.
+The SSL certificate will be provided by `LetsEncrypt <https://letsencrypt.org>`_.
+Everything will be configured properly (php, nginx, docker, etc…).

 .. warning:: This script will work for a fresh drop.
 If you already have a server running, you should consider a :ref:`normal install <install-gnulinux>` instead.